bluesky/governance/CHARTER.md

 In order to be eligible to be a Organization project, a project must:

 * Be approved by the Technical Steering Committee.
-* Agree to follow the guidance and direction of the Technical Steering Committee.
+* Agree to follow the guidance and direction of the Project Advisory Board and the Technical Steering Committee.
 * Use only the following outbound licenses or agreements unless otherwise approved:
   - For code, a license on the Open Source Initiative's list of [Popular Licenses](https://opensource.org/licenses).
   - For data, a license on the Open Knowledge Foundation's list of [Recommended Conformant Licenses](http://opendefinition.org/licenses/).